NITI Aayog: Initiatives

 — Prime Minister Narendra Modi, at the 2016 World Economic Forum.

 The vision is to link IndiaChain with IndiaStack, the digital infrastructure that forms the backbone of the Aadhaar project.
 The NITI Aayog initiative on the blockchain system will enforce contracts quicker, prevent fraudulent transactions, and help farmers through the efficient disbursement of subsidies.
 This project is the first step to a larger system of record keeping and public good disbursement.

 NITI Aayog is developing a job portal to connect employers with workers who have returned to their home states due to nationwide lockdown.

 The NITI Aayog has developed a Rs 75,000 crore vision for the industrial development of Great Nicobar Islands in Andaman and Nicobar Islands.
 The plan entails the development of a transshipment terminal with a greenfield international airport, townships and solar and gas-based power plants, and has faced substantial backlash from indigenous Shompen and Nicobarese communities who fear displacement.
 The proposed plan is expected to impose significant ecological pressure on the island, its wildlife and its surroundings.

+In May 2025, NITI Aayog's Frontier Tech Hub hosted a high-level workshop on accelerating investments in AI-ready data centres across Indian states, organised in collaboration with Deloitte.
+NITI Aayog CEO B.V.R.
+Subrahmanyam urged state governments to move beyond land-centric approaches and build comprehensive AI ecosystems, noting that India generates nearly 20% of the world's data while accounting for only 3% of global data centre capacity.
+The workshop brought together senior officials from key state governments and central ministries including the Ministry of Finance, Department of Telecommunications and Ministry of New and Renewable Energy.